Green Acres Farm Sanctuary currently provides a home to over 150 animals.

 Meet Houdini a Toggenberg and self proclaimed leader of the goat herd.
 He and two other goats were bought by a man to clear his land.
 But once the work was done Houdini was the only goat still alive and was than unwanted.
 Instead of ending up at auction we were able to step in and give Houdini a safe and loving home.

 Our shy Hamilton was the sole survivor of his small flock after coyotes attacked.
 Before we were able to rescue him he had to live among the dead remains for several days.
-Hamilton still shows signs of his traumatic past but has found a safe place along side the goats.
+Hamilton still shows signs of his traumatic past but has found a safe place at Green Acres.

 Meet Hugo, Mia, and Peeta who were abandoned and had to watch the rest of their herd slowly be killed off by predators.
 Fortunately for these three, they were rescued and transported to Green Acres Farm Sanctuary where they will have safe shelter and pasture.

 HORSES DONKEY HINNY

 Stormy is a 32 year old Arabian gelding which is 90 in human year.
 Despite his advance age Stormy has taken a liking to a 8 year old mare.
 Keeping Stormy frisky requires special food, supplements and extra veterinary care.
 You can help with Stormy’s retirement by making a donation to Green Acres Farm Sanctuary.

 Daisy is a 8 year old POA Quater horse mare and Nash is a 25 year old Arabian gelding.
-Nash and Daisy come in together after being displaced as a result of a domestic violence situation.
-We were glad to provide them with safe shelter while we help them get back to their optimum health.
+Nash and Daisy arrived together after being displaced as a result of a domestic violence situation.
+We were glad to provide them with safe shelter and help them get back to their optimum health.

 Ruby is quite unique because she is a hinny.
 Her mother was a donkey and her father was a horse.
-Hinnys are an exact opposite cross as a mule and are even more rare.
+Hinnies are an exact opposite cross as a mule and are even more rare.
 She resembles more of a horse with her shorter ears but is the size of a donkey.
-Some say hinnys are smarter than horses and less stubborn than donkeys.
+Some say hinnies are smarter than horses and less stubborn than donkeys.